android10/Android-KotlinInTests/README.md

 Here are some useful Gradle/adb commands for executing this example:

  * `./gradlew clean build` - Build the entire example and execute unit and integration tests plus lint check.
- * `./gradlew runUnitTests` - Execute domain and data layer tests (both unit and integration).
+ * `./gradlew runUnitTests` - Execute both unit and integration tests.
  * `./gradlew runAcceptanceTests` - Execute espresso and instrumentation acceptance tests.